- A

 Set of buoys and various devices signaling obstacles or indicating the access channel of vessels.

 Double bottom of ships used to store fuel (fuel ballast tank) and to ballast the ship or modify the base (water ballast).
+Barge (Barge)

 Canal boat or maritime parallelepiped without means of propulsion.